 Thinking about how to choose the right editor for your book can be overwhelming!
-There’s so much to consider, and there are so many independent editors out there, it’s often difficult to know where to start.
-Here are some things you may like to consider when you’re searching for the best fit for you.
+There’s so much to consider, and there are so many freelance editors out there, it’s difficult to know where to start.
+Here are some things you should consider when you’re searching for a freelance editor.

 Do they have experience with the genre you’re writing in?
 This is important, because editors who are familiar with your genre will know the conventions that come along with that, and what readers will be looking for.
 They’ll also be familiar with the more cliché tropes of the genre, and can help you make your work stand out from the crowd.
 Plus, you want someone who is interested in what you’ve written!

 Familiarity with age category matters too.
 If you’ve written a YA or a MG, it’s a good idea to work with someone who is familiar with the market and understands who the book is for.
-For instance, I work on both YA and MG, and I’m often able to point out choices that just aren’t suitable for those categories: if your YA protagonist is ten years old, it isn’t YA, and if your MG contains lots of blood, gore, and graphic violence, that isn’t appropriate for your audience.
-Hiring an editor who knows your market is key to making sure that your book will be marketable – and whether you might need to look at switching categories or changing elements of your book to suit your readership.
+For instance, I work on YA a lot, and I’m often able to point out choices that just aren’t suitable for those categories: if your YA protagonist is ten years old of twenty-five years old, it isn’t YA.

 You’ll want to consider the services offered by the editor.
 If you’re looking for a developmental editor, you won’t have much luck if all the editor offers is proofreading and copyediting.